- info@gomines.co.uk

 Dogs are welcome on all areas of the site including the underground, however, there are a series of metal grates and staircases which not all dogs are happy to walk over.

 There is a visitor car park at the site.
-The car park gates are locked at 5.00 pm.
+The car park gates are locked at after the last visitors leave the site.

 A visit to Great Orme Mines is both a thought provoking and educational experience which can be enjoyed by children and adults of all ages.